wazo-platform/wazo-platform.org/website/release-notes/sprint-review-2504.md

 - **Ring Groups**: Ring group options such as `dtmf_record_toggle` or options inserted through dialplan customization should now be properly applied to connected group members

-## Technical

-- **Auth**: A new python plugin entrypoint for IdP has been added, enabling support for alternative authentication mechanisms

 For more details about the aforementioned topics, please see the [changelog](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D25.04).